raspberrypilearning/astro-pi-flight-case-mk2/en/step_8.md

 ## Install the PIR sensor

-There are two different steps to follow here, depending on which PIR you are using.
-You should have printed the correct Flight Case front panel to go with your choice of PIR.
+There are two different steps to follow here, depending on which PIR sensor you are using.
+You should have printed the correct Flight Case front panel to go with your choice of PIR sensor.

 ### Option 1: Kemet PIR sensor

-This is the small, square PIR used on the ISS Astro Pis.
+This is the small, square PIR sensor used on the ISS Astro Pis.
 It requires a specific matching cable, which needs to be modified to allow connection to the Raspberry Pi's GPIO pins.

-The sensor has an unusual five-pin JST-type connector and requires a matching cable.
+The sensor has an unusual five-pin JST-type connector and requires a matching cable: this cable has five individual strands of wire.
 Unfortunately, there is no easy way to use this connector directly with the Raspberry Pi GPIO pins.
 The Flight Units on the ISS have dedicated header pins on the mezzanine board to enable this connection.
-This cable has five individual strands of wire.

 ![Photo showing the KEMET PIR sensor and cable.](images/PIR_cable.jpg)

-One option is to remove the connector for one end of the cable and solder the bare wire to another wire with an F dupont connector at the other end.
-However, the PIR cable's individual wires are very fine and this is not an easy task, and damage to the expensive cable is likely.
+One option is to remove the connector for one end of the cable and solder the bare wire to another wire with an F Dupont connector at the other end.
+However, the cable's individual wires are very fine and this is not an easy task, and damage to the expensive cable is likely.
 A less risky method is described below.

 --- task ---